nazdridoy/ngpt/docs/usage/README.md

 # Usage Guide

 This section contains comprehensive documentation on how to use nGPT, a Swiss army knife for LLMs that combines a powerful CLI, interactive chatbot, and flexible library in one package.
-Learn how to seamlessly work with OpenAI, Ollama, Groq, Claude, or any OpenAI-compatible API to generate code, craft git commits, rewrite text, and execute shell commands.
+Learn how to seamlessly work with OpenAI, Ollama, Groq, Claude, Gemini, or any OpenAI-compatible API to generate code, craft git commits, rewrite text, and execute shell commands.

 ## Table of Contents